insightcrunch/insightcrunch/_posts/2010-06-01-google-chrome-aiming-to-be-the-best-browser-with-the-coolest-extensions.md

 ---
 layout: post
+title: "Chrome's Extension Strategy: Rise to Dominance"
-title: "Google Chrome aiming to be the best browser with the coolest extensions"
+page_title: "Google Chrome aiming to be the best browser with the coolest extensions"
 date: 2010-06-01
 categories: ["Leisure"]
 tags: ["Google", "Surfing"]